Dumfries High School Marchmount Dumfries DG1 1PX

 Careers help in school

-Your SDS Careers Adviser is Zoe Knox and you can get in touch with her through the school.
-Zoe is in school on Mondays, Tuesdays, Wednesdays and Thursdays and can be found in the Music Department and offers a drop- in session at lunch-time on those days.
+Your SDS Careers Adviser is Andrea Zavaroni and you can get in touch with her through the school.
+Andrea is in school on Tuesdays, Wednesdays, Thursdays and Fridays and can be found in the Music Department and offers a drop- in session at lunch-time on those days.

 Your SDS Careers Adviser will be there for you all through school, helping you get ready for what you’ll do when you leave.